Year: 1000

 Read the complete plot breakdown of Blood Feud (1000), including all key story events, major twists, and the ending explained in detail.
 Discover what really happened—and what it all means.

-Also on the rise is James R. Hoffa, an intensely dedicated member of the International Brotherhood of Teamsters union whose ambition is to become a force in the American labor movement.
-Jimmy Hoffa makes an attempt to ingratiate himself with Bobby Kennedy the first time they meet, but Kennedy is investigating corruption in labor and is already suspicious of Hoffa’s possible ties to organized crime.
+In the mid-1950s, a wealthy young Robert F. Kennedy is building a name in Washington, D.C., while his elder brother John F. Kennedy, a United States senator from Massachusetts, also rises on the national stage.
+Simultaneously, [Jimmy Hoffa], an intensely dedicated leader within the International Brotherhood of Teamsters, dreams of becoming a formidable force in the American labor movement.
+Hoffa makes an early move to ingratiate himself with Kennedy when they meet, but Kennedy is probing corruption in labor and harbors suspicions about Hoffa’s possible ties to organized crime.

-Kennedy exacts a promise from his brother to be part of a Senate committee investigating crime syndicates and their illegal ties to union executives and pension funds.
-FBI director J. Edgar Hoover is unwilling to focus on organized crime, or even acknowledge that such a thing exists.
+Kennedy presses to secure a Senate committee that would investigate crime syndicates and their alleged links to union executives and pension funds, a promise he extracts from his brother.
+FBI director J. Edgar Hoover remains unwilling to acknowledge organized crime or even recognize its existence.

-The assassination of JFK on November 22, 1963, is a horror to most Americans, but not to Hoffa, who acts as if nothing matters to him other than union business.
-The new president, Lyndon B. Johnson, surprises and disappoints Hoffa by retaining Bobby Kennedy as his attorney general.
+The assassination of JFK on November 22, 1963, is a horror to most Americans, but not to Hoffa, who behaves as if nothing matters beyond union business.
+The new president, Lyndon B. Johnson, surprises Hoffa by keeping Bobby Kennedy as his attorney general.

 Hoffa’s paranoia grows.
-He is obsessed with finding informers within his organization and listening devices in his office.
-After one of his loyal allies, Partin, betrays him with federal authorities and testifies against him, Hoffa is convicted in 1964 of attempting to bribe a grand juror.
-He later is found guilty of misuse of a union pension fund.
-Appeals allow Hoffa to postpone incarceration for several years while Bobby Kennedy leaves LBJ’s administration to become a U.S. senator representing New York.
+He becomes obsessed with finding informers within his organization and listening devices in his office.
+After one of his loyal allies, Partin, betrays him to federal authorities and testifies against him, Hoffa is convicted in 1964 of attempting to bribe a grand juror.
+He is later found guilty of misuse of a union pension fund.
+Appeals allow Hoffa to postpone incarceration for several years while Kennedy leaves LBJ’s administration to become a U.S. senator representing New York.

-Hoffa alternately implores Kennedy for mercy and threatens him with vengeance.
+Hoffa alternately pleads for mercy and threatens vengeance.
 He begins his sentence behind bars in 1967.
 The personal animus between the two men ends with Bobby’s assassination in Los Angeles in 1968.
 Hoffa is granted an early release in 1971 after an arrangement with Richard Nixon results in a pardon, but he is unable to regain his Teamsters presidency upon being released.
-He mysteriously disappears in 1975, never to be seen again.
+He disappears in 1975, never to be seen again.

 Don't stop at just watching — explore Blood Feud in full detail.
 From the complete plot summary and scene-by-scene timeline to character breakdowns, thematic analysis, and a deep dive into the ending — every page helps you truly understand what Blood Feud is all about.
 Plus, discover what's next after the movie.